 Is It Possible to Get a Boarding Pass and Individual Lightning Lane on the Same Day?

-Yes, technically it is possible to ride TRON with the Virtual Queue and Individual Lightning Lane on the same day, but it is difficult to do, at least it will be for the first few months of operation.
+Yes, technically it is possible to ride TRON with the Virtual Queue and Individual Lightning Lane on the same day.
+It can be challenging on busier days, but usually it’s doable especially since the newness of the attractions has waned a bit.

 If you want to ride twice on the same day, you will need to book both of them which can be tricky given the time factor.
 You should have two people online ready to make reservations before 7:00 am on the day you are visiting.
 This will give you the best chance at both of them.